kvalle/schmansible/bloggpost/choosing-a-framework.md

 ![Diagram of push model](choosing/models/push-via-master.png)

 A disadvantage of the pull model is that you lose some control of when the changes are applied to your servers.
 To rectify this, move to a push based model.
-To still keep the best possible scalabilty we can keep the master node, and let it push changes to all nodes.
+To still keep a relatively high scalabilty we can keep the master node, and let it push changes to all nodes.
 This way we get changes out to all servers immediately, and can control the order of things if we wish.

 > TODO: Skrive noe om hvordan de ulike rammeverkene støtter push via master.